BZoennchen/Pages/_posts/2021-06-08-Informatics-a-love-letter.md

 What a fascinating question to tackle!
 Clearly, this is science.
-It is not natural science but similar mathematics, formal sciences.
+It is not natural science but similar to mathematics, a formal science.

 Eventually, you encounter another significant problem: the *Halting problem*.
 It states that there will never be a program (definable as a Turing Machine) that can test for an arbitrary program that it halts.
 To understand the theorem and its proof in-dept feels groundbreaking and infinitely satisfying.
 If you understand how computers, i.e., *Turing Machines*, work, the proof is simple and beautiful.
-You can find it in the appendix of this article.
+You can find a sketch of it in the appendix of this article.

 ## The Evolution of Informatics